 (707) 820-1263

-Celebrity-owned wineries in the Napa/Sonoma area are not restricted to just actors, celebrity chefs and sports personalities.
-For instance, Les Claypool, the founder of the rock band Primus, has had his own label since 2007.
-What’s more, he has his own wine tasting facility, Pachyderm Station.
-If that’s not enough, Claypool’s wine tasting room has a perfect, five-star rating on Yelp.
-If you go, make sure to try the Sonoma Coast Pinot Noir and Pinot Noir Rosé.
+Celebrity-owned wineries in the Napa/Sonoma area are not restricted to actors, celebrity chefs, fs, and sports personalities.
+For instance, Les Claypool, the founder of the rock band Primus, has had his label since 2007.
+Moreover, he has his wine-tasting facility, Pachyderm Station.
+If that’s not enough, Claypool’s wine-tasting room has a perfect five-star rating on Yelp.
+If you go, try the Sonoma Coast Pinot Noir and Pinot Noir Rosé.
 Additionally, you can make purchases online for selections like the 2016 Sonoma Coast Pinot Noir ($55).

 Les Claypool On Tour

 When Les Claypool isn’t busy at his tasting room, you can find him on tour with Primus and Les Claypool’s Bastard Jazz.
-Primus has an upcoming appearance at the Redding Civic Auditorium, June 15.
-Additionally, he has three upcoming Bay Appearances with Bastard Jazz in late July.
+Primus has an upcoming appearance at the Redding Civic Auditorium on June 15.
+Additionally, he has three forthcoming Bay Appearances with Bastard Jazz in late July.
 The Primus singer and bassist also collaborates with Sean Lennon, the son of the late music icon John Lennon.

 Related: Sonoma Wineries To Visit This Fall